bradleycr/kairos-okr-roadmap/CONTRIBUTING.md

 **⚠️ Do NOT open public issues for security vulnerabilities**

 Instead:
-1. Email: [security contact - TBD]
+1. Email: security@kair-os.org (or create GitHub security advisory)
-2. Include detailed vulnerability information
+2. Provide detailed information about the vulnerability
-3. Allow time for coordinated disclosure
+3. Allow reasonable time for response before public disclosure
-4. We'll acknowledge receipt within 48 hours
+4. We'll work with you to understand and address the issue

+**Response Time**: We aim to respond to security reports within 48 hours.

 ---